 BPK 180W – The W marker must have excellent writing skills and will be required to attend a W workshop or equivalent.

 BPK 241 requires the TA to be a physiotherapist or chiropractor or massage therapist with experience working as a therapist for a sports team.
 In addition, the TA requires a current CPR certificate and a current Sports First Responder Certification.

-BPK 304W – the TA position requires excellent statistical analysis skills and expertise in SPSS.
+BPK 304W – The TA position requires excellent statistical analysis skills and expertise in SPSS and Excel.

-BPK 340 requires that the scriptmarker must attend one hour of lecture on four separate occasions during the semester.
+BPK 340 requires that the marker must attend one hour of lecture on four separate occasions during the semester.

 BPK 407 requires the TA to have a current CPR certificate.
 The TA should have reasonable experience with most of the testing protocols used in the course.
+This includes extensive experience using the iWorx Human Physiology Testing kit.
 Successful completion of BPK 407 is preferred.